Configuration Reference

 - test/**/*.ts

 Glob patterns that exclude rules from applying to files.
-It is superseded by files
+A file is tested against ignores

 ignores